kellystuard/azk8terraform/README.md

 popd
 ```

-> Note: if `helm install` returns `Error: could not find a ready tiller pod`, wait a few seconds and try again.
+> Note: If `helm install` returns `Error: could not find a ready tiller pod`, wait a few seconds and try again.
 During the upgrade, Tiller is completely down and no Helm functions will work.
+The only reason the upgrade is run, in this example, is that he version of helm installed by Terraform is lower than the version used by the Azure CLI.

+## Summary
+In this example, the provisioning of the infrastructure and the application are separate steps.
+This is a process decision; there is nothing to prohibit Terraform from running the helm install.
+It's done here to show how separate teams can manage separate parts of the system.
+Should a fully-automated system be set up where the entirety of the system is tracked in a single repository, it would make sense to have Terraform set it all up and manage it all.

 ## When You are Done
 ```